AOT-Technologies/forms-flow-ai/README.md

 ## Users and Roles

 The framework defines user roles which are standardised across all the products.
-During the installation process, component-specific variants of these roles are set up , these need to be added to the main .env file in order to provide seamless integration
+During the installation process, component-specific variants of these roles are set up , these need to be added to the main .env file in order to provide seamless integration:

 - formsflow-designer
   * Design and manage electronic forms